Justyn-M/Justyn-M/README.md

 ### Hi, I'm Justyn👋🧑🏾‍💻,
 ## I am...

-- 📖 A 3rd year undergraduate Information Technology student at Curtin University
+- 📖 An Information Technology student at Curtin University
 - 🎓 Expecting to finish my Information Technology degree by June 2025 (finishing 1 last unit)
 - 💼 Currently undertaking a work placement as a Full Stack developer in Curtin's Bentley Campus.
 - 🤔 Interested in Artificial Intelligence